 Once the visual exam is complete, we will use the VELscope Oral Assessment System to screen for cancer cells.
 This advanced technology uses tissue fluorescence to identify changes in the structure of your soft tissue that are invisible to the naked eye.
 Completely safe for use, VELscope is the latest oral cancer screening technology available and gives our Oak Harbor dentists the ability to determine if abnormalities require further investigation.

-Collaboration with Other Healthcare Providers
+Collaboration With Other Healthcare Providers

 Early screening is the first step to a full cancer diagnosis.
 If we suspect that you are showing signs of oral cancer, our team will provide you with a referral for a biopsy to get a complete diagnosis.
-From there, we’ll coordinate treatment with your general physician to ensure you get the appropriate care as soon as possible.
+From there, we’ll coordinate treatment with your general physician to ensure you get the care you need as soon as possible.